NBDC: MAC Project

 About the Project

 The Milwaukee Avenue Corridor (MAC) Project is a PACC initiative conceived of and implemented as part of Chicago’s BACP-NBDC program.
 The goal of the project is to contribute to the commercial revival along Milwaukee Avenue, also known as the city’s Polish Corridor.
-Providing business development assistance and collaborating with partner agencies active in communities along Milwaukee Avenue.
-The project focus is business attraction, retention efforts and promotion of their special events and other programs.

 HB5581

-We are excited that via the support and participation of the PACC as a witness of HB5581 introduced by Illinois State Representative Delia C. Ramirez (4th District), this bill has received unanimous support from the IL House Transportation Committee, and it will be reported favorably to the House floor.
-Designating Milwaukee Ave as the “Polish Heritage Corridor” will help spur economic development, tourism, and preservation of the corridor’s Polish heritage to share with all.
+We are excited that via the support and participation of the PACC as a witness of HB5581 introduced by Illinois State Representative Delia C. Ramirez (4th District), the bill was received and approved by unanimous support from the IL House and Senate Transportation Committee, and it will be reported favorably to the House floor.

 Read More